kriszyp/alkali/README.md

 ### fixed

-This property can be set to true, when a variable holds another variable (acting as proxy), so that subsequent `put()` will not replace the contained variable, but will put in it.
+This property can be set to true, when a variable holds another variable (acting as proxy), so that subsequent `put()` will not replace the contained variable, but will replace the value in the target variable.

+### Variable.all(array)

+This function allows you to compose a new variable from an array of input variables, where the resulting variable will update in response to changes from any of the input variables.
+The return variable will hold an array of values that represent the value of each of the input variable's values (in the same order as the variables were provided).
+This is intended to mirror the `Promise.all()` API.

 ## Updaters